Rocket.Chat AI App

 Vector database API key*

 Enter the API key for the vector database.
 This is required for authentication.
-For Milvus, you should use a colon (:) to concatenate the username and password that you use to access your Milvus instance.
+For Milvus, you should use a colon (:) to concatenate your username and password to access your Milvus instance.
 For example, root:Milvus.

 Vector database text field*

-Enter the name of the field in the vector database that contains the text data.
+Enter the field's name in the vector database containing the text data.
 For example, text.

 Embedding model selection*